rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 sudo touch /etc/systemd/system/openfortivpn.service
 ```

-Open it with your favourite editor and enter this configuration.
+Open it with your favorite editor and enter this configuration.
 Thanks to [DimitriPapadopoulos](https://github.com/adrienverge/openfortivpn/issues/371#issuecomment-620720265) for helping me with it.

 {% gist b443e20658cdf3e762a4e9df1a6e31bb openfortivpn.service %}